-If after a Respondent has submitted a response to the District, information provided in such response changes (e.g., deletion or modification to any of Respondents' team members or new financial information), Respondents must notify the District in writing and provide updated information in the same format for the appropriate section of the RFP.
+If after Respondent has provided a response to the District, information provided in a response changes (e.g., deletion or modification to any of Respondents' team members or new financial information), Respondents must notify the District in writing and provide updated information in the same format for the appropriate section of the RFP.
 The District reserves the right to evaluate the modified response, eliminate Respondents from further consideration, or take other action as the District may deem appropriate.
-The District will require similar notification and approval rights of any change to Respondents' response or development team following award, if any.
+The District will require similar notification and approval rights of any change to Respondents' response or Development Team following award, if any.